kevin13129/Project-Labyrinth/README.md

 Here is the road map.

 ### Phase 1: Local Deployment (System Administrator)
-- Install Ubuntu Server on a local VirtualBox VM.
+- Install Ubuntu Server on a local VMware Workstation.
 - Configure networking and firewall (`ufw`).
 - Install and verify Nginx web server.